warmcat/libwebsockets/README.md

 News
 ----

+## `lws_system`: DHCP client

+DHCP client is now another network service that can be integrated into lws, with `LWS_WITH_SYS_DHCP_CLIENT` at CMake.
+When enabled, the `lws_system` state is held at `DHCP` until at least one registered network interface acquires a usable set of DHCP information including ip, subnet mask, router / gateway address and at least one DNS server.

+See the [api-test-dhcp](https://libwebsockets.org/git/libwebsockets/tree/minimal-examples/api-tests/api-test-dhcpc) Minimal Example for how to use.

 ## UDP integration with `lws_retry`

 UDP support in lws has new helper that allow `lws_retry` to be applied for retry,